Dean Moxey: Exeter City

 On 27 June 2017, Moxey signed a three-year contract with his former club.
 He made his second debut for the club against Barnet FC, coming off the bench in the 95th minute for Rueben Reid in a 2–1 win for Exeter.
 He became a key part of Exeter's side, playing at left back, centre back and left midfield, playing 42 games in total.
 He started in the 2018 League Two play-off final at Wembley for Exeter, which they lost 3–1 to Coventry City.
 In the 2018–19 season, Moxey was promoted to vice-captain of Exeter after Jayden Stockley's departure.
 He made 39 more appearances that season, primarily playing at centre-back under new manager Matt Taylor.
 Moxey made his 300th appearance for the club on 21 December 2019, in a 3–3 draw against Walsall.
 He was released by Exeter at the end of his contract in July 2020.
 His final appearance was in the 2020 League Two play-off final defeat to Northampton Town at Wembley.

 Torquay United

 Moxey signed with National League side Torquay United on 1 September 2020.
 Moxey played in the play-off final defeat to Hartlepool United in 2021.
 He was named as the club's Player of the Season for the 2023–24 season.
 Moxey agreed a new one-year contract with 'The Gulls' on June 28, 2024.

+Tiverton Town

+In 2025, Moxey joined Tiverton Town, playing in the Southern League Premier Division South.